BogdanKandra/gan-augmentation/README.md

     - Move the files from these three folders to the CUDA directory.
 These files should be stored in the corresponding bin, include, and lib folders within the CUDA toolkit directory
 - Install the appropriate version of PyTorch:
     - https://pytorch.org/
-    - Select your OS, programming language, and CUDA version, and remember the provided command
+    - Select your OS, programming language, and CUDA version, and copy the index url from the provided command
-    - Copy the index url and paste it at the top of the `requirements.txt` file, as: `--index-url https://url.com`
+    - Paste the copied index url at the top of the `requirements.txt` file, as: `--index-url https://url.com`

 <br>